michaelmcallister/contrackr/README.md

 ## Intro
-This is a simple server that listens for incoming TCP connections and blocks source IPs that attempt to connect to 3 different ports within a minute.
+This is a simple server that listens for incoming TCP connections and blocks source IPs that attempt to connect to more than 3 different ports within a minute.
 It uses iptables as the firewall.

 ## Dependencies